nogibjj/Tao_Li_Final_Project/README.md

 * Data-driven performance metrics: see above.

-* IaC: We can use Azure Resource Manager templates to deploy the Azure App, with the customized templated to Azure Portal:
+* IaC: We can use Azure Resource Manager templates to deploy the Azure App, with the following customized template to Azure Portal:
 ```json
 {
     "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",